3525 Byron Road, Howell, MI 48855

 HOWELL TOWNSHIP OFFICE DOES NOT ACCEPT DEBIT OR CREDIT CARDS AT THE COUNTER FOR ANY SERVICES PROVIDED BY THE TOWNSHIP.

-Closed: Fridays and the following holidays: New Year's Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day
+Closed: Fridays and the following holidays: New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, noon the day before Thanksgiving, Thanksgiving Day, Christmas Eve, and Christmas Day

 Howell Township — Embracing Our Future

 Howell Township is a General Law Township with a board of trustees made up of the Supervisor, Clerk, Treasurer, and four Trustees.
 Howell Township Hall is located at 3525 Byron Road, Howell, MI 48855.
 The phone number is (517) 546-2817.
 The building is open Monday through Thursday 8:00 a.m. – 5:00 p.m., and CLOSED on Fridays and most legal holidays.

 Howell Township was founded in 1836 and was originally included in what are now the Townships of Oceola and Marion and the City of Howell.
 In 1960, the population was 1,540 residents.
 The 2010 census reported a population of 6,702.
 The population has been steadily growing, with the largest growth of 64.8% between 1970–1980.